Jaaap/SQRL/README.md

 This is a WebExtension for Chrome and Firefox that enables logging into SQRL-enabled webservers.

 ## How to use?
-While in development, you can clone or download this WebExtension, then build the xpi with a command like `cd SQRL; zip SQRL.xpi *`, then ...
+While in development, you can clone or download this WebExtension, then ...

 For **Chrome** go to chrome://extensions/, enable "Developer mode" and then "Load unpacked extension...".
 Point it to the root of the SQRL folder/dir you just created.